jawillia/Siefer-DnD4e-fg-class-extension-/README.md

 v.0.3.1 - 11/10/2025 - Can now update by dragging onto skill sheet, instead of just the main sheet.\
 v.0.4.0 - 11/10/2025 - Added filters for the class library for role, power source, book/publishing
 source, and class type (default, essentials, and hybrid).
 Added choices for Avengers features.\
-v.0.5.0 - 11/16/2025 - Tested and fixed issues for class features up to the end of PHB2 (Avenger, Barbarian, Bard, Druid, Invoker, Shaman, Sorcerer, and Warden).
+v.0.5.0 - 11/16/2025 - Tested and fixed issues for class features up to the end of PHB2 (Avenger, Barbarian, Bard, Druid, Invoker, Shaman, Sorcerer, and Warden).\
+v.0.6.0 - 11/25/2025 - There is now a UI to add your own custom classes, although automation for them isn't set up (will do this after finishing automation for all the compendium classes).
+Added filters for the power library for class, keywords, level, publishing source, recharge, and type.
+Tested and fixed issues for class features for HotFL and HotFK Essentials classes (Druid (Sentinel), Paladin (Cavalier), Ranger (Hunter), Ranger (Scout), Warlock (Hexblade), Cleric (Warpriest), Fighter (Knight), Fighter (Slayer), and Rogue (Thief))